Load from a Data Warehouse

 • Duration

 When inspecting all current jobs with SHOW LOADING STATUS ALL, the jobs in the FINISHED state will be omitted as they are considered to have successfully finished.
 You can use SHOW LOADING STATUS job_id to check the historical information of finished jobs.
+If the report for this job contains error data, you can use SHOW LOADING ERROR job_id to see the original data that caused the error.

 Manage loading job concurrency